mirosuav/Modular-Monolith-Sample/Readme.md

 - Use client generate incrementa UUIDv7 as guids see `RiverBooks.SharedKernel.Extensions.Uuid7` class
 - Simplify events, no need to have separate DomainEvents and IntegrationEvents as we are not using DDD
 - Implemented Integration tests with Docker db
+- Check Seq for OpenTelemetry POC on git:feature/Logging-with-Seq

 # Features